InFerActive: Interactive Tree-Based Exploration of LLM Sampling for Safety Evaluation: User Study Details

+\paragraph{Tasks.} Participants completed two tasks adapted from evaluation conventions to reflect real-world LLM evaluation needs.
+In Task 1, prompt evaluation, participants evaluated whether model responses satisfied the given prompts according to predefined rubrics, considering answer correctness, instruction adherence, and reasoning quality.
+In Task 2, edge-case exploration, participants explored model outputs in a simulated children's chatbot scenario to identify and document as many distinct unsafe response patterns as possible within the time limit.

-To maintain evaluation consistency across participants, we selected basic reasoning benchmark problems suitable for controlled evaluation~\cite{MTBenchArena, simplebench}.
-Responses were limited to two sentences for feasible exploration in a limited time.
-Two sentences are with reasoning required in the first sentence and the answer in the second to prevent participants from identifying correct responses too early in the tree branches.
-We calibrated sampling parameters and controlled tree complexity to ensure comparable node counts and depths across conditions, thereby making the tasks feasible within the given time constraints.
-All prompts and settings are fully reproducible through the system parameters documented in the table 1.
+\paragraph{Prompts.} To maintain evaluation consistency across participants, we selected basic reasoning benchmark problems suitable for controlled evaluation for Task 1 and safety-oriented scenario prompts for Task 2.
+Generated responses were limited to two sentences to make exploration feasible within the study session.
+For Task 1, the first sentence required reasoning and the second contained the answer, preventing participants from identifying correct responses too early in the tree.
+We calibrated sampling parameters and tree complexity to ensure comparable node counts and depths across conditions.